SeraBig/replace-with-slack/README.md

 which allows a "View->Developer Tools" menu that has inspectors and a console.

 ## Future development
-Since this was a corporate environment it remained useful to still see the offender's messages.
+* Since this was a corporate environment it remained useful to still see the offender's messages.
 Support for completely blocking messages should be able to be implemented.
-Other approaches at putting user blocking into slack do similar tricks to identify messages and then updating them like
+Other approaches at putting user blocking into slack do similar tricks to identify messages and then hidem them like
 ```js
     messageElement.classList.add("blocked");
     messageElement.style.display = "none";
 ```
-which hides the message.

-To detect messages by particular users, one needs to delay the parsing as at the time of DOM insertion the sender has not been updated.
+* To detect messages by particular users, one needs to delay the parsing as at the time of DOM insertion the sender has not been updated.
 However, after a short delay, using `'data-member-id'` or a class of `c-message__sender_link` may be possible to detect the user ID.

+* Needs to be changed to a setup.py structure as a tool.

+* Needs linting and testing to support it as future development.

 ## Alternatives
 One can get the same effect using the browser client and an extension like [FoxReplace](https://addons.mozilla.org/en-US/firefox/addon/foxreplace/)